complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 Next, we need to choose a data source for this side panel.
 We have two options: either we use the network constructed during the interview or we bring in an external data file (e.g., a roster) that will populate within the side panel.
 In this example, we will choose to use the network from the in-progress interview.

-{% include nc-image src="assets/img/architect-guide/side-panel.png" %}
+[](assets/img/architect-guide/side-panel.png" %}

 You can optionally preview the interface at this point, checking that the prompts and the form look and function as you expected.
 When you are satisfied, click continue to add your stage.

-{% include tip-info.md content="At any point during this tutorial, free free to click the &quot;Save Changes&quot; button in the bottom bar when on the timeline view, or select &quot;File -> Save&quot; from the menu." %}
+At any point during this tutorial, free free to click the &quot;Save Changes&quot; button in the bottom bar when on the timeline view, or select &quot;File -> Save&quot; from the menu.
+{: .tip-box}

 ## Name Generator using Forms